Series 506.4AR - Reporting Suspected Maltreatment of a Minor or Vulnerable Adult

 5.4 In case of suspected kidnapping or depriving another of custodial or parental rights, the proper authority to contact is the local police department or the county sheriff.

-5.5 When a school employee knows or has reason to believe a child has died as a result of neglect or physical or sexual abuse, the employee shall report that information to the appropriate medical examiner or coroner instead of the local welfare agency, police department or county sheriff.
+5.5 When a school employee knows or has reason to believe a child has died as a result of maltreatment, the employee shall report that information to the appropriate medical examiner or coroner instead of the local welfare agency, police department or county sheriff.

 5.6.1 Procedure 506.4.1P, Suspected Child Maltreatment Reporting Form - Dakota County, should be FAXED or mailed to Dakota County Children and Family Intake, 14955 Galaxie Avenue, Apple Valley, MN 55124, FAX: 952-891-7192, phone 952-891-7549 OR to the local law enforcement agency.
 Copies should be forwarded to the school’s Confidential File, Suspected Maltreatment of a Minor.